-It’s so easy to see characters on the ship – you only have to wait a couple minutes versus 30 minutes or more at Disneyland.
-We saw about two a day, and one day we hit five in a row!
+It’s very easy to meet characters on the cruise – you only have to wait three or four minutes versus 30 minutes or more at Disneyland.
+We saw about two each day, and one day we hit five in a row!
 They also have multiple versions of the characters, like Captain Mickey, Traditional Mickey, etc.

-“Our family cannot thank Service Experts enough for this amazing vacation,” Rebecca told us after they returned from their cruise.
-“I get teary-eyed when I think about it all.
-Submitting our picture to a contest I never thought would go anywhere, learning we were a finalist, the nail-biting voting round, the big announcement, planning and selecting which cruise, the excitement of going and finally experiencing an amazing adventure.
-It was such a wonderful time living it all.
-We are so grateful!”
+“We can’t thank Service Experts enough for this once in a lifetime vacation,” Rebecca told us after they returned from their cruise.
+“I tear up when I think about it all.
+Submitting an entry I never thought would go anywhere, finding out we were a finalist, the nail-biting voting round, the big reveal, planning and picking which cruise, the elation of going and finally experiencing an amazing vacation.
+It was such a fun time living it all.
+Thank you, thank you!”

 Like Service Experts on Facebook to watch for our next great contest!

 Student loan debt across the nation has been a growing problem for years.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re contemplating your academic journey or advising someone who is, it’s crucial to weigh the...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn on the horizon, homeowners will soon be getting ready for the winter months ahead.
 Cold weather puts additional demand on your heating and cooling system.
 To prepare your furnace for the heavy work it will soon be taking on, regular HVAC...
 Continue reading

 The HVAC industry is in a nonstop state of change.
 With technological innovations and increasing environmental concerns, the skills expected of HVAC professionals are evolving faster than ever.
 Preparing to adapt and meet these new challenges is essential for anyone wanting to join the business....
 Continue reading